nchah/nchah.github.io/page-research.md

   <div class="layoutArea">
     <div class="column">
       <p>
         Chah, N. (May 2019).
 "Towards A Graph of (American) Tech Companies: A Prototype Visualization Tool for Research on Technology and Users."
-Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems.
+Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems. <a href="https://dl.acm.org/doi/abs/10.1145/3290607.3313058" target="_blank" rel="noopener noreferrer">https://dl.acm.org/doi/abs/10.1145/3290607.3313058</a>
       </p>

       <p>